-This blog is on demand from my father, who is at present 84 years of age.
+This blog is on-demand from my father, who is at present 84 years of age.
 It is my father’s day gift to him (though it is coming a bit late).

 Living in London for quite a sometime now, I have seen elderlies in all conditions.
 By conditions, I mean financial and health-wise.
-Fit and not-so-fit old ladies and gentlemen can be seen going around independently in Malls, Tubes ( metros of India are called tubes in London), high streets (central local market of an area in London is called highstreet).
+Fit and not-so-fit old ladies and gentlemen can be seen going around independently in Malls, Tubes ( metros of India are called tubes in London), high streets (central-local market of an area in London is called highstreet).
 They might be down by their deteriorating age but are high in their spirits.

 It is a common sight in London to see a 90 plus man or woman come driving in their mobility scooter entering a shop and filling their attached shopping basket with all sorts of eatables & household stuff.

-On the other hand, my father can barely go out on the road because he cannot take a risk of walking on the land where people are driving like crazy without any regard for traffic rules and safety of others.
+On the other hand, my father can barely go out on the road because he cannot take the risk of walking on the land where people are driving like crazy without any regard for traffic rules and safety of others.
 Also, there are no footpaths or zebra crossing on the roads.

 My father is a strong man, with the highest degree in education (MA in History, Political Science and Economics & BA LLB) and lived a dignified life throughout.
-He is the man who has spent all his life fighting for national causes and the under-privileged section of society.
-In his days of struggle, he did not care about settling down with a luxury lifestyle & blossomed future over the cost of the life of downtrodden people or society.
+He is the man who has spent all his life fighting for national causes and the underprivileged section of society.
+In his days of struggle, he did not care about settling down with a luxury lifestyle & blossomed future over the cost of the life of oppressed people or society.
 He is still being regarded as a true Nationalist by senior journalists from reputed publications.
-He has been living his life on his own terms and has a glorious past.
+He has been living his life on his terms and has a glorious past.
 It is not just me, but everyone is a fan of his intellect & knowledge.
 He is truly a man of principles who has the most generous heart in the world.
 With all these, he deserves a life of serenity, especially at this age point.
 But he is stuck with expensive health care, decade-long lawsuits, inefficient banking services and forced government policies (which are more like threats, according to him).

 There are more than one comparison points when it comes to the government support to elderlies in the UK versus India.